mkijowski/ceg3400/SYLLABUS.md

 * [CEG 3400 Introduction to Cyber Security](https://catalog.wright.edu/preview_course_nopop.php?catoid=17&coid=100732)
 * Credit hours: 3
-* Meeting time/place: Tuesdays & Thursdays, 9:30AM - 10:50AM in 152c Russ Engineering
+* Meeting time/place: Tuesdays & Thursdays, 11:00AM - 12:20PM in 355 Russ Engineering
 * Course Description: Focuses on educating students with essential security knowledge in modern cyber space.
 Covers security issues across all layers of cyber space, including data, host, infrastructure, human, and economics.
 * Prerequisites: minimum D in [CEG 2350: Operating Systems](https://catalog.wright.edu/preview_course_nopop.php?catoid=17&coid=95960)
 * Resource Requirements:
-  * Personal Computer (Required for remote attendance): Every student attending remotely is required to have their own computer for this course (desktop or laptop).
+  * Personal Computer: Every student attending is required to have administrative access to a computer for this course (desktop or laptop).
+There are 15 laptops available in the room that are availalbe for use in the room.
+If more than 15 students need a laptop please talk with the instructor.
   * Textbook (Recommended) : Security+ Guide to Network Security Fundamentals, 7th Edition, Mark Ciampa, Cengage 2020 (6th edition may still be useful)